Deep Hedging with Options Using the Implied Volatility Surface: Numerical study

 \subsection{Market settings for numerical experiments}

 We consider daily trading periods.
-Initial conditions of the JIVR model, $\left(\{ \beta_{0,i} \}^5_{i=1}, h_{0,R}, \{ h_{0,i}\}^5_{i=1} \right)$, are randomly sampled from the daily estimated values in our data set, covering the period from January 4, 1996, to December 31, 2020.
-Across all experiments, the annualized continuously compounded risk-free rate and dividend yield are assumed to remain constant, with values fixed at $r = 2.66\%$ and $q = 1.77\%$, respectively.\footnote{The annualized rates of the S\&P 500 dividend yield (1.77\%) and the zero-coupon yield (2.66\%) are calculated as the average over the sample period from January 4, 1996, to December 31, 2020, using OptionMetrics data.}

-The initial value of the underlying asset is set to $S_0=100$.
-The hedged portfolio is an ATM straddle with a maturity of $T=63$ days.
+For each simulated path, initial conditions of the JIVR model, $\left(\{ \beta_{0,i} \}^5_{i=1}, h_{0,R}, \{ h_{0,i}\}^5_{i=1} \right)$, are randomly sampled from the daily estimated values in our data set, covering the period from January 4, 1996, to December 31, 2020.
+Across all experiments, the annualized continuously compounded risk-free rate and dividend yield are assumed to remain constant, with values fixed at $r = 2.66\%$ and $q = 1.77\%$, respectively.\footnote{The annualized rates of the S\&P 500 dividend yield (1.77\%) and the zero-coupon yield (2.66\%) are calculated as the average over the sample period from January 4, 1996, to December 31, 2020, using OptionMetrics data.} Without loss of generality, the initial value of the underlying asset is set to $S_0=100$.\footnote{ In our setting, the value of the portfolio to be hedged is proportional to the underlying asset initial value.} The hedged portfolio is an ATM straddle with a maturity of $T=63$ days.
 At any time $t<T$, the portfolio value \( \mathcal{P}_{t} \) is determined using the IV surface prevailing at that moment.
-At maturity $\mathcal{P}_{T}$ represents the final portfolio value, which is the straddle payoff in our example.

-The hedging instruments are the risk-free asset, the underlying asset, and an option with a maturity longer than that of the straddle—specifically, an ATM European call option with a maturity of $T^{*} = 84$ days.
-The time-to-maturity of the hedging option naturally decreases over time and is not reset to 84 days at each rebalancing step.
+The hedging instruments are the risk-free asset, the underlying asset, and an option with a maturity longer than that of the straddle—specifically, an ATM European call option with an initial maturity of $T^{*} = 84$ days.
 Positions in all hedging instruments are rebalanced daily.

-The hedge follows the self-financing dynamics in Equation \eqref{eq:self-financing}, incorporating proportional transaction costs on the hedging option, too.
+The hedge follows the self-financing dynamics from Equation \eqref{eq:self-financing}, incorporating proportional transaction costs on both the underlying asset and the hedging option.
 As reported in \cite{chaudhury2019option}, the average cost for S\&P 500 index call options is 0.95\%.
 To evaluate its impact, we consider $\kappa_{2} \in \{0.5\%, 1\%, 1.5\%, 2\%\}$.
 In contrast, transaction costs for the underlying asset are negligible, around 0.047\% according to \cite{BAZZANA2020101240}.
 We set $\kappa_{1} = 0.05\%$.
 The initial hedging portfolio value matches the straddle price, \textit{i.e.}, $V_{0}=P_{0}$.